 The CEO of Dropbox has a 90/10 rule for remote work All-remote mixed with high intensity in-person events or workations seems to be a good recipe for remote organisations. #

-ChatGPT use shows that the grant-application system is broken “A 2023 Nature survey of 1,600 researchers found that more than 25% use AI to help them write manuscripts…” If AI use among academics is really as widespread as this Nature survey suggests, shouldn’t we see a significant drop in journal submissions in light of publishers’ AI bans? #
+ChatGPT use shows that the grant-application system is broken A Nature survey of 1,600 researchers found that more than 25% use AI to help them write manuscripts.
+If AI use among academics is as widespread as the Nature survey suggests, shouldn’t journal submissions have dropped significantly, given publishers’ AI bans? #

 OpenAI is too cheap to beat Even though LLMs seem to become a commodity, AI companies may still be able to develop a competitive advantage through their massive computing infrastructure. #